PowerDNS/pdnsapi/api_spec.md

 #### POST

-Ceates a new config setting.
+Creates a new config setting.
 This is useful for creating configuration for new backends.

 URL: /servers/:server\_id/config/:config\_setting\_name